learning2hash/learning2hash.github.io/_publications/bronstein2011kernel.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/1111.0466"}
 tags: ['ARXIV', 'Independent']
 ---
-This paper presents a kernel formulation of the recently introduced diff45;hash algorithm for the construction of similarity45;sensitive hash functions.
-Our kernel diff45;hash algorithm that shows superior performance on the problem of image feature descriptor matching.
+This paper presents a kernel formulation of the recently introduced diff-hash algorithm for the construction of similarity-sensitive hash functions.
+Our kernel diff-hash algorithm that shows superior performance on the problem of image feature descriptor matching.